LedgerHQ/ledger-app-nanopb-boilerplate/README.md

-# Ledger boilerplate app
+# Ledger nanopb app

 ## Overview
-This app is a boilerplate for a Nano S/X app.
+This app is a nanopb for a Nano S/X app.
 It does very little, and just expose a minimal API (get_app_config, get_address).

 ## Building and installing